sbarthol/scoogle/README.md

 ### Benchmark

-The web crawler is able to crawl and store approximately 35 pages per second on a `e2-standard-4` GCE instance.
+The web crawler is able to crawl and store approximately 35 pages per second on a `e2-standard-4` GCE instance (4 vCPUs, 16 GB memory).

 ## Frontend written in *React*